Vikas-Vengaldas/M1_ApplicationAutomation_RestaurantBillingSystem/1_Requirements/README.md

 *  Laptop or PC
 *  MS Visual Studio Code
 *  Build tools
-*  Software setup for WSL
+*  Software setup for windows, Linux and WSL

 ### Why
 The main objective of this project is to provide a friendly environment to maintain the details of restaurants and library members.
 The main purpose of this project is replace the manually work.